mjrgh/PinscapePico/README.md

 The Pico doesn't have a built-in accelerometer, so this setup requires adding an external accelerometer.
 But that's very easy to do, thanks to breakout boards available from Adafruit, Sparkfun, and others.
+(A breakout board is a small circuit board with a specific chip and all of the necessary supporting parts, fully soldered and assembled, so all you need to do to connect it to a Pico is run a few wires between the breakout board and the Pico GPIO pins.)
 I recommend the Adafruit MMA8451Q and LIS3DH boards (MMA8451Q is the better choice in terms of sensor performance).
 You can combine nudge input with button inputs, too, although this will reduce the number of button ports to 24 (because the accelerometer requires two GPIO ports for its own use).

 * <b>Plunger:</b> You can also add a mechanical plunger position sensor.
 Apart from the plunger sensor itself, no other hardware